-Both the 450D and the 550D have been discontinued, but can regularly be found used on eBay.
+Both the 450D and the 550D have been discontinued, but can regularly be found used on ebay.
 The 450D was replaced by the Canon 500D, while the 550D was followed by the Canon 600D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 450D Manual (free pdf) or the online Canon 550D Manual.
+Further information on the features and operation of the 450D and 550D can be found, respectively, in the Canon 450D Manual (free pdf) or the online Canon 550D Manual.

 So what is the bottom line?
 Is the Canon 450D better than the Canon 550D or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS 450D: